fa899/LuaU-Synapse-X/README.md

 ↑ (!SCRIPT CANNOT BE A SERVERSCRIPT OTHERWISE IT WILL RETURN NOTHING!)
 Decompiles the given script.
 Example of the decompiled script:

--- Decompiled using Synapse X LuaU Decompiler. local I_SYN_1 = print
+-- Decompiled with the Synapse X Luau decompiler. local I_SYN_1 = print
 I_SYN_3 = task
 I_SYN_4 = I_SYN_3.wait